Pandaqi/Pandaqi-Studio/pandaqi-studio/content/keebble-knickknack/_index.md

     {{< setting-checkbox id="setting-expansions-specialCells" text="Add Supercells?" remark="When playing with the special cells expansion." >}}
   {{< /boardgame-settings >}}

 <p style="font-size:0.66em; opacity: 0.66;">Not working?
 Don't worry!
-At the "Download" link, you can also find PDFs with valid boards for all situations.
-Check the "Premade" folder.</p>
+At the "Download" link, you can also find PDFs I already generated for you.</p>

 {{% /section-centered %}}